 - to set aside any transaction constituting a breach and restore to the company any profits made by the director from that transaction; or

 - to restore any company property affected by the breach.

-A company may also have grounds to dismiss a director (under the terms of her service contract) and the director could face disqualification proceedings, preventing her from acting as a director, or being involved in the management, of another company.
+A company may also have grounds to dismiss a director (under the terms of their service contract) and the director could face disqualification proceedings, preventing them from acting as a director, or being involved in the management, of another company.